lucasncabral/ml-git/docs/first_steps.md

 ```

 ```
-# It will commit the metadata to the local respository
+# It will commit the metadata to the local repository
 ml-git datasets commit imagenet8
 ```